Oklahoma State vs. TCU NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Oklahoma State and its opponents have combined for 54.5 points only two times this season.
+- Oklahoma State and its opponents have combined for 54.5 points -- this matchup's over/under -- only twice this year.

-- TCU has combined with its opponents to score more than 54.5 points in six of eight games this season.
+- TCU's games have gone over 54.5 points in six of eight chances this season.

 - The two teams combine to average 60.1 points per game, 5.6 more than the total in this contest.